 However, upon receiving the pot, the gods tricked the demons and refused to share the nectar.
 Enraged, the demons started looking for it.
 Lord Brahma then handed over the pot’s responsibility to Lords Brahaspati, Surya, Shani, and Chandra.
 When the demons came to know about their plan, they came after them.

 The lords ran with the sacred pot in their hand to protect the nectar from falling into the wrong hands of the Asuras.
 The chase lasted for 12 days, with it said to be almost 12 years of Earth.
 During their fight, it said that some drops of the nectar fell in four places.
 These places were Haridwar, Ujjain, Prayagraj and Nasik.
 And this is how the story of their fight became the legend behind the revered festival of Kumbh Mela.

 The name itself reveals the tale behind this festival.
 According to the Sanskrit language, the word Kumbh means ‘Pot’, while Mela means ‘Fair’ or ‘Gathering.’
 Hence, Kumbh Mela is the festival that celebrates the sacred pot of immortality elixir, which was bravely guarded by the Gods of Hindu mythology.

-Every 12 years, pilgrims gather from farthest corners of the world to celebrate this occasion.
+Every 12 years, pilgrims gather from farthest corners of the world to celebrate this occasion on India travel.
 The 4 cities, where the drops of nectar fell, are worshipped as a holy land.
 During the days of Kumbh Mela, it is believed that the water of the sacred rivers flowing, transform again into Amrita.

 Thus, people bath in these water with the hope to become pure by washing away their sins, and achieve their lord’s blessings.
 A dip, with pure heart and devotion, grants an eternal life free of sins.